This story was originally published and last updated .

-That info was sent to SmartThings Link owners, including our tipster, via email.
+Info was first sent to SmartThings Link owners, including our tipster, via email back in March.
 Without support for SmartThings Link, Samsung's smart home system won't be able to access the Shield, and vice versa.
 That's bad news for users who've built their home integration around SmartThings, though that's probably a tiny number of people compared to those who've done the same with Google Assistant, Amazon Alexa, or Apple HomeKit.
 Shield's integration with Assistant for voice commands and smart home functionality is extensive.

 — Janko Roettgers (@jank0) March 1, 2021